josh-freislich/mary-progressbar/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project developed by React.js and Typescript for displaying different progress bars with adjustable values.

 ## Available Scripts